 As you know, I love sharing picture books with children.
 Reading aloud picture books to kids builds important literacy skills and develops a love and appreciation for stories.
-And those of you who are long-time Imagination Soup readers know that I deeply value diversity in the literature I share with children.
+And those of you who are long-time Imagination Soup readers know that I deeply value representation and diversity in the literature I share with children.

-Recently, I’ve also come to understand the authenticity and value of diverse picture books written by #ownvoices.
+Recently, I’ve also come to understand the authenticity and value of picture books written by #ownvoices.
 OwnVoices is the term that signifies authors from marginalized groups who are writing books about characters and topics from those same groups.

 As I consider what books to review and share with you, let me share my thought process in how I do that…